[Guide for Beginners to Earning Money Online: Introduction]

 MyWebsiteName.com is owning the MyWebsiteName.com store (the domain name price is somewhere between $10 and $15 per year).

-With the Premium Membership, WA offers web hosting for 25 websites on your own domains and 25 free websites on the SiteRubix subdomain.
+With the Premium Membership, WA offers web hosting for 10 websites of any type: either on your own domains or free websites on the SiteRubix subdomain.

-With the Starter Membership, you can only have 2 free websites on the SiteRubix subdomain.
+With the Starter Membership, you can only have 1 free website on the SiteRubix subdomain.

 Premium members also have a selection of 3,000+ design themes to choose from (comparing to 12 available to Starter members).